 PROJECT PUP volunteering is a wonderful activity for you and your dog.
 By sharing your best friend with others, you can bring so much joy into their lives and you and your pet are spending quality time together.
 It’s a win-win situation!

 Qualities That Make a Good Pet Volunteer

-4. AT LEAST 1 YEAR OLD: A Pet Volunteer is working when it is on a visit.
+A Pet Volunteer is working when it is on a visit.
 It must have the stamina to do a half-hour to an hour visit.
 The dog will usually sleep in the car on the way home from a visit because it worked hard.
-People think that it is great fun for the dog to be petted and "fussed over'' and it is, but it can be stressful at the same time because the dog is experiencing strange equipment and smells, strange people, strange hands reaching for it, and the dog must process all these stimuli.
+People think that it is great fun for the dog to be petted and “fussed over” and it is, but it can be stressful at the same time because the dog is experiencing strange equipment and smells, strange people, strange hands reaching for it, and the dog must process all these stimuli.
 This is particularly true for a new Pet Volunteer.
 And last, but certainly not least, the dog must be housebroken.

 A Pet Volunteer must have an annual check-up with a vet, for vaccinations of rabies, distemper and parvo, and a negative fecal examination.
 The dog should be bathed, brushed and nails clipped before going on a visit.